DreymaR/BigBagKbdTrix/README.md

 - A little more air before headings, in the style sheets?
 And a style for large text, without air.
 - Make an imgtxt class with italic and a line break after it?
 For image subtexts.
 Is that doable?

-- Implement SASS/LESS for easier reading of the styles code.
 - Rework the 'Platforms' menu visualisation.
 	- Let it open without delay.
 	- Make it smoother so it doesn't glitch/flicker.